Last updated: March 21, 2026

 8.3 Sole Remedy

 For any claim related to Product performance or functionality, the Customer’s sole and exclusive remedy is as set forth in Section 6.2 of the Standard Agreement.
+This exclusive remedy does not apply to repeated or prolonged critical failures that render the Product materially unusable for more than fifteen (15) consecutive business days; in such case, the Customer may terminate the subscription and receive a pro-rata refund for the remainder of the subscription term.

 9. Data Center / Server Specific Terms